Software Safety Demonstration and Idemnification: Predecessor trajectory

-A predecessor walk begins at step $\Stplc{s}_0 = \Stplc{s}_{\text{crux}}$ and proceeds backwards, indexing through the negative integers.
-In this case we abuse the proper sense of the term \Dquo{sequence} by permitting an indexing not being the natural numbers.
+A predecessor trajectory begins at triune step $\ConfigScript{a}_0 = \ConfigScript{a}_{\text{crux}}$ and proceeds backwards, indexing through the negative integers.
+We abuse the proper sense of the term \Dquo{sequence} by permitting an indexing not being the natural numbers.